Elle8888/bank-tech-test/README.md

 * Created functions based on the functionalities required.
 * Determined if there are any dependencies among these functions.
-* Created a class based on the dependencies and structure the code accordingly.
+* Created classes following the single responsibility principle in OOP.
 * Followed the TDD, OOD, debugging approach.
 * Added edge cases and respective tests.
 * Refactored and added more tests.